paypal/openapilint/docs/rules/tags-ref.md

 # enforce operation `tags` are present in root level `tags` (tags-ref)

-Validates that any operation `tags` are present in root level `tags`
+Validates that any operation `tags` are present in root level `tags`.

 ## Examples of *correct* usage